Turning Mecard (TV series)

-Turning Mecard (터닝메카드, a transliteration) is a South Korean aeni which is a part of the toyline and media franchise of the same name developed for toy company Sonokong by Choirock (Sonokong's multimedia production arm).
-The series was produced for Choirock by Heewon Entertainment, and was animated by Paprika Entertainment and Production Reve.
+Turning Mecard (터닝메카드, a transliteration) is a South Korean-Japanese-American aeni/anime which is a part of the toyline and media franchise of the same name developed for toy company Sonokong by Choirock (Sonokong's multimedia production arm).
+The series was produced for Choirock by Heewon Entertainment, and was animated by Paprika Entertainment, Production Reve and SynergySP.

 The series was followed by Turning Mecard W, which was aired between May 2016 and September 2017 in South Korea, then followed by a soft reboot titled Turning Mecard R in September 2017 and a spin-off titled Dino Mecard (공룡메카드) in November 2017.